 When she joined the IAEA as a legal officer in 1985, Rockwood felt challenged on numerous levels.
-“I was young, female, and culturally and educationally American—in the middle of a foreign, multicultural, predominantly male environment,” she said at PON, “responsible for providing legal counsel on a subject about which I knew nothing at the time.”
+“I was young, female, and culturally and educationally American—in the middle of a foreign, multicultural, predominantly male environment,” she said at the PON event, “responsible for providing legal counsel on a subject about which I knew nothing at the time.”
 Forced to learn on the job after her more-senior partner in the safeguards division retired, Rockwood said, “Any number of evenings, I went home in fear that I might start World War III.”

 The IAEA is an independent intergovernmental organization founded in 1957 to (1) promote safe uses of nuclear energy, (2) help developing countries use nuclear techniques for environmental and medical applications (such as pest eradication and cancer treatment), and (3) institute safeguards to verify states’ compliance with legally binding obligations not to misuse nuclear material, equipment, or facilities for nuclear weapons.